jacobmott/AquilaCode/README.md

 (NX/Nestjs/Mongodb/Angular/Tailwind/NGINX/Docker(Files and Compose)/Docker Images/
 AWS Private ECR/AWS Loadbalancer/AWS EC2/AWS Route53/AWS ACM(certificates for ssl)/
 OpenAPI3.0/Private NPM Repository)
+-SVGs for alot of the buttons and animations
+(Custom made via generating AI art with Midjourney and converting to svg, using figma/illustrator/inkscape to optimize the svgs and mark id them for use in angular/bindings/animations) -GSAP soon to come
 -NX build system
 -Auth0/Okta(Jwt tokens)/Backend Authorization(Users tracked via Auth0/Okta)
 -Nestjs backend(Using passport for Auth0)